Obama faces up to policy limits on U.S. urban ills

 WASHINGTON Despite his recognition that the violence in Baltimore is rooted in economic desperation, Barack Obama has been unable to enact substantial policies to tackle inner city problems, facing limits imposed by Congress and his own identity as the first black president.

-He has focused on more modest efforts, last year launching My Brother's Keeper, a mentoring and support program aimed at helping at-risk African-American children and young men in urban areas.
+He has focussed on more modest efforts, last year launching My Brother's Keeper, a mentoring and support programme aimed at helping at-risk African-American children and young men in urban areas.

 Obama has touted the initiative as a means to combat the kind of inner-city turmoil seen in Baltimore, but it remains in its infancy.
 Early last year, he also created several so-called inner-city “promise zones” in a small-scale effort to spur development.